Breens-Mbaka/Breens-Mbaka/README.md

 * 🔭 I’m currently working on Anime Follow a place to search for new animes & mangas while recommending them to your friends

-* 🌱 I’m currently learning how to write unit tests and also app modularization
+* 🌱 I’m currently learning how to write unit tests and Test Driven Development

 * I share Insights, Apps, and my Android development journey in my [Twitter](https://twitter.com/BreensR).